Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

 What this work doesn't do.

 You need a reasonably accurate world model to preplay with.
-Multitask Preplay assumes access to a model that can roll out counterfactual goals during offline replay.
+Multitask Preplay assumes access to a model that can roll out trajectories toward counterfactual goals during offline replay.
 We use ground-truth simulators in this paper.
 Whether the result holds when the world model itself is learned online — and how preplay interacts with a noisy or biased model — is not established here.

-Next we want to see what happens when the world model is learned online — for example, with MuZero — and to scale to domains like Habitat, where agents need to perform inter-related tasks in unseen homes.
+Next we want to see what happens when the world model is learned online — for example, with MuZero — and to scale to domains like Habitat, where agents need to perform interrelated tasks in unseen homes.

 Methods (for the technically curious)